The Iliocostalis Lumborum Muscle

 - Occasionally pain in the low abdomen

-Activities that cause iliocostalis lumborum pain and symptoms:
+Activities that cause iliocostalis lumborum muscle pain:

 - Bending and twisting when lifting